 In line with the business plan of investing in new age technologies, inter alia, Watcho the OTT platform, networking equipments and customer premises equipments (CPE), Dish Infra Services Private Limited, a wholly owned subsidiary Company had made significant progress in augmenting these new age technologies in previous year.
-The subsidiary Company had contracted with aggregators for content and related infrastructure and recorded ₹ 55,200 lacs as intangible assets under development and ₹ 68,585 lacs as related capital advances as of 31 March 2021.
-However, the process could not be completed within planned timeframe due to COVID-19 lockdown and restrictions imposed across the country during the year.
-The management of the subsidiary Company is in the process of concluding all the planned investments in the near future.
-As further described in note 44, management has concluded that no material adjustments is required in the carrying value of intangible assets under development and the related advances.
+The subsidiary Company had contracted with aggregators for content and related infrastructure and recorded Rs.
+45,564 lacs (net of impairment) as intangible assets under development and Rs.
+57,921 lacs as related capital advances as of 31 March 2022.